 How to leave a Google review (step-by-step process)

 Before we dive into tips on collecting more Google reviews for your business, let’s go through the process of how customers can leave reviews from a desktop or mobile device.

-Step 1 Find your Google My Business profile.
+Step 1 Find your Google Business Profile.
 Usually, your customer will need to type in your business’s name and the city that you’re located in into the Google search bar.

 Step 2 Next, click the “Write a Review” button on the bottom right side of the screen.